 Eat Smart, Stay Active

-Along with these foods, exercise has also been shown to help relieve arthritis.
+Along with these foods, exercise has also been shown to help reduce arthritis pain.
 In fact, exercise is one of the most highly recommended ways to combat arthritis.
 When we exercise, we increase our strength and flexibility, helping our joints, and our brains also release chemicals that help us feel good and reduce pain.
 Exercising and eating well may also help you lose weight, which will reduce the pressure on your joints, further relieving your pain.

 Visit the Experts at Prima Care